 Dental problems are a significant cause of weight loss in horses.
-If horses cannot properly chew their feed, they will not be able to utilize the nutrients in feed.
+If horses cannot properly chew, they will not be able to utilize the nutrients in feed.
 Signs that a horse may have dental problems include: dropping feed while chewing, nasal discharge, foul-smelling breath and facial swellings.
 It is important to do a complete oral exam and not just look at the teeth, as other disease processes may be present in the horse's mouth.

 Internal parasites, such as worms, compete with the horses’ body for nutrients and often result in weight loss.
 Parasites may become resistant to many of the common de-wormers, so it is important for your vet to check the feces for parasite eggs to rule out this problem.
 Even then, larval parasites can be involved that cannot be found in a routine fecal analysis, and treatment for larval parasites may be required to halt chronic weight loss.

 A number of other diseases and chronic health problems can result in weight loss.
 Any disease that affects a horse will increase both protein and energy requirements, often resulting in weight loss.
 In order for horses to recover from the disease and gain weight, the disease or health issue must first be treated and resolved.